 We then observed the same certificate being served from 18.104.22.168 at the beginning of July.
 This IP address was mainly used later in the campaign for other phishing domains (more on this in the infrastructure investigation portion of this article).

-The cyber attackers sent emails to a very select pool of targets indicating a possible breach of the integrity of the target’s ProtonMail account.
+The cyber attackers sent emails to a very select pool of targets indicating a possible breach of digital security and the integrity of the target’s ProtonMail account.
 Under the subject line, “Someone exported your encryption keys,” the cyber attackers sent the following message:

 The July emails contained links to mail.protonmail.sh, with links to /password and /keys.
 These URLs redirected targets towards the final phishing pages on a new host, mailprotonmail.ch.
 Interestingly, the exact visited URLs wouldn’t matter; the server behind mail.protonmail.sh was instructed to always 301 redirect visitors to mailprotonmail.ch: